-- capacity tests: determine if a network subpath has sufficient capacity to deliver the Target Transport Performance.
-As long as the test traffic is within the proper envelope for the Target Transport Performance, the average packet losses or ECN marks must be below the threshold computed by the model.
+- Capacity tests: Capacity tests determine if a network subpath has sufficient capacity to deliver the Target Transport Performance.
+As long as the test stream is within the proper envelope for the Target Transport Performance, the average packet losses or ECN Congestion Experienced (CE) marks must be below the threshold computed by the model.
 As such, capacity tests reflect parameters that can transition from passing to failing as a consequence of cross traffic, additional presented load or the actions of other network users.
-By definition, capacity tests also consume significant network resources (data capacity and/or queue buffer space), and the test schedules must be balanced by their cost. - Monitoring tests: are designed to capture the most important aspects of a capacity test, but without presenting excessive ongoing load themselves.
-As such they may miss some details of the network's performance, but can serve as a useful reduced-cost proxy for a capacity test, for example to support ongoing monitoring. - Engineering tests: evaluate how network algorithms (such as AQM and channel allocation) interact with TCP-style self clocked protocols and adaptive congestion control based on packet loss and ECN marks.
+By definition, capacity tests also consume significant network resources (data capacity and/or queue buffer space), and the test schedules must be balanced by their cost. - Monitoring tests: Monitoring tests are designed to capture the most important aspects of a capacity test, but without presenting excessive ongoing load themselves.
+As such they may miss some details of the network's performance, but can serve as a useful reduced-cost proxy for a capacity test, for example to support ongoing monitoring. - Engineering tests: Engineering tests evaluate how network algorithms (such as AQM and channel allocation) interact with TCP-style self clocked protocols and adaptive congestion control based on packet loss and ECN Congestion Experienced (CE) marks.
 These tests are likely to have complicated interactions with cross traffic and under some conditions can be inversely sensitive to load.
-For example a test to verify that an AQM algorithm causes ECN marks or packet drops early enough to limit queue occupancy may experience a false pass result in the presence of cross traffic.
+For example a test to verify that an AQM algorithm causes ECN CE marks or packet drops early enough to limit queue occupancy may experience a false pass result in the presence of cross traffic.
 It is important that engineering tests be performed under a wide range of conditions, including both in situ and bench testing, and over a wide variety of load conditions.
 Ongoing monitoring is less likely to be useful for engineering tests, although sparse in situ testing might be appropriate.